openstate/stembureaus/README.md

 - `gulp watch`

 ## CLI
-To access the CLI of the app run `sudo docker exec -it stm_app_1 bash` and run `flask`.
+To access the CLI of the app run `sudo docker exec -it stm_app_1 bash` and run `flask`, `flask ckan` and `flask mysql` to see the available commands.
 Here are some CLI commands:

-- `flask ckan maak_nieuwe_datastore <ID_of_resource>` creates a new datastore in a CKAN resource; this needs to be run once after you've created a new CKAN resource
+- `flask ckan add_new_datastore <ID_of_resource>` add a new datastore in a CKAN resource; this needs to be run once after you've created a new CKAN resource, see the 'Create new CKAN datasets and resources for new elections' section below
-- `flask gemeenten eenmalig_gemeenten_en_verkiezingen_aanmaken` creates the gemeenten and verkiezingen tables in the MySQL database
+- `flask mysql add_gemeenten_verkiezingen_users` add all gemeenten, verkiezingen and users specified in 'app/data/gemeenten.json' to the MySQL database and send new users an invitation email

-- `flask gemeenten eenmalig_gemeenten_uitnodigen` sends an email to each municipality inviting them to create an account
+## Create new CKAN datasets and resources for new elections
+- If you want to add new elections, log in to https://ckan.dataplatform.nl/dashboard/datasets and click 'Dataset toevoegen'.
+Fill in the metadata (see earlier elections to see what to fill in).
+Make sure to create a 'concept' dataset besides the actual dataset.
+The concept dataset is used to store the stembureau data that isn't ready to be published yet.
+- After filling the dataset information, click 'Data toevoegen' in order to add a new resource/bron.

 ## To enter the MySQL database
    - `sudo docker exec -it stm_mysql_1 bash`